Haunted Castle House

 2016-2018: Mike and Vicki Rowland were gracious owners and hosts who continued the haunted Bed & Breakfast, Ghost Tours, and Festival of Witches & Warlocks Benefit for the HOPE Program at Lake Regional Cancer Center.

-2018-Present: Steve and Judy Skinner are the current owners of HCH.
+2018-Present: Dr. Steve and Judy Skinner are the current owners of HCH.
 Originally from Paducah, Kentucky, Steve has been a practicing dermatologist in Cullman, Alabama for over 25 years.
 He and Judy hope to continue preserving the Castle House and hosting paranormal investigations, tours, and special events.

 As you can see from the above, both the house and the property have a very interesting, and at times tragic, history.
 It’s seen not only the death of patients within its walls, but also the death of at least five of its owners and several children.
 Three physicians saw their patients on this land, two in the current home, and at least one, Dr. Conner, prepared bodies here.
 Patients infected by the following epidemics were treated here: Influenza of 1936, Scarlett Fever of 1936 (Dr Jones contracted it himself), and Polio in 1946.